gregtzar/cryptohelper/README.md

 The `cryptohelper` package contains a collection of helper functions designed to document and streamline some common cryptographic patterns in golang web applications using only the standard go crypto library.

-View the [API Documentation](https://godoc.org/github.com/gregtzar/go-cryptohelper) on godoc.org.

 The functions can be used directly in your own projects or studied and copied as a starting point for your own library.
 They are designed with secure best-practice considerations and are production ready.

 The package is intended to be self-documenting and complete for the patterns it includes, and as such it may contain several functions such as `CompareHMAC()`, `EncodeHex()`, and `EncodeB64()` which are very simple wrappers for equally simple underlying core library functions, but have been included for semantic consistency and completeness.

+## API Documentation

+View the package [API Documentation](https://godoc.org/github.com/gregtzar/go-cryptohelper) on [godoc.org](https://godoc.org/github.com/gregtzar/go-cryptohelper).

 ## Supported Patterns